Jimk72/Icarus-Mod-Manager-Beta/README.md

 # Icarus Mod Manager 2.3

+## 11/9/25 Ver 2.3.5
+-Added special mod file considerations for laanp and ShadowWolf2099 filename issues.
+Mod name and folder will no longer use pak filename.

 ## 10/27/25 Ver 2.3.4
 -Fixed bug when using Refresh Local Files it would only download the first 301 mods.